moorepants/BicycleParameters/docs/examples.rst

 A more general method to control the bicycle is to create gain scheduling with respect to speed using LQR optimal control.
-Assuming we only control steer torque via feedback of all four states, the 4 gains can be found by solving the continous Ricatti equation.
+Assuming we only control steer torque via feedback of all four states, the 4 gains can be found by solving the continuous Ricatti equation.
 If the system is controllable, this guarantees a stable closed loop system.
 There is an uncontrollable speed just below 0.8 m/s, so we will only apply control at speeds greater than 0.8 m/s.